 - Accuracy: Consider Facebook, it has an advantage to accurately track its users and know about their likes and dislikes drilled down to the level of even their life events.
 Advertisers can use this information about the users to show relevant ads and increase conversions.

 - Cross-device tracking: A user can access his/her account using multiple devices.
 While accessing their accounts, users might change devices but profiles remain the same.
 Hence, walled gardens with user accounts have the benefit of cross-device targeting.

 - Security: Walled gardens (generally) maintain the privacy of their users.
 Let’s take Facebook in consideration again, it allows advertisers to run targeted campaigns.
 However, it doesn’t share the data with advertisers about where their ads are appearing.
 Marked with the recent Cambridge Analytica Scandal and with better data practices, unless a user clicks on the ad campaign, the advertiser will not know which user viewed the ads.

-- Difficult to Manage: Managing everything, from employees and users to software and tools, can be troublesome.
+- Difficult to Manage: Most walled gardens have their in-house management teams, designers, and developers.
+They manage everything, from employees and users to software and tools, can be troublesome.
 Imagine the number of tools you use for your business—CRM, CMS, DMP, and more.
 Now imagine, building this software in-house, while constantly updating and debugging it.
 Sounds hectic, right?
-Most walled gardens have their in-house management teams, designers, and developers.
-And all of this costs a lot.

 - Competing with similar businesses: The competition to provide the best services to the user while competing with other similar service providers can be tricky.
 The brand needs to keep coming up with new and innovative ideas (targeting, ad types, reporting functionality) to keep users happy and engaged, without users being distracted by others targeting the same users.
 This becomes more difficult in a walled garden because it needs to maintain a private-ness, while still needing information about competitors.